Our Clean Curl Promise™️

 Listed as “perfume”, “fragrance”, or sometimes as “natural fragrance”, present in most beauty products.
-Yes, they may smell like heaven, but fragrance oils are manufactured scents.
-Sometimes a fragrance can be formulated to smell like a concept, “cherry blossom”, “winter fresh”, or “Christmas pine”, but Fragrance is the only ingredient that gets a free pass on ingredient labels but can contain separate ingredients and substances that do not have to be disclosed.
+Sometimes a fragrance can be formulated to smell like a concept, “cherry blossom”, “winter fresh”, or “Christmas pine”, but “fragrance”, is the only ingredient that gets a free pass on ingredient labels but can contain separate ingredients that do not have to be disclosed.
 The takeaway: what’s nested under the umbrella term “fragrance” matters, and in many conventional formulas, hidden health risks might be lingering.

 Synthetic fragrance oils can carry a number of harmful chemicals such as benzyl acetate, benzaldehyde, propylene glycol, parabens, and methylene chloride.

 Why are synthethic fragrances used if they don't serve a purpose?

 Scents produced by labs are significantly cheaper than scents obtained naturally.

 Our scents do more than make you smell nice

 Synthetic fragrances do not contain any functional properties.
 Part of our plant powered philosophy means that we only blend scents derived and extracted naturally from nature, from flowers, fruit, grasses, seeds, bark, wood, roots and leaves.
 They've been used for thousands of years and have stood the test of time.

 The essential oil synergies in our formulations have been chosen for their beneficial qualities on the scalp such as penetration, potency, natural antiseptic, anti-inflammatory, stimulating, balancing, soothing and fungicidal properties and improvement in circulation, including therapeutic benefits for the mind and wellbeing.